 - Waste to Energy (Recover Energy)

 - Special Waste Disposal

 - Avoidance/Waste Minimization

 Renewable energy, frequently referred to as clean energy, comes from natural sources or techniques that are continuously replenished.
-For example, sunlight or wind preserve shining and blowing, even if their availability relies upon on time and weather.
-The developing interest in "renewables" has been brought on in part, with the aid of growing challenge over the pollution, resource depletion and feasible climate change alternate implications of our persevering with use of conventional fossil and nuclear fuels.
-But current technological tendencies have additionally multiplied the cost-effectiveness of many of the renewables, making their monetary potentialities seem to be increasingly more attractive.
+For example, sunlight or wind preserve shining and blowing, even if their availability relies upon time and weather.
+The developing interest in "renewables" has been brought on in part, with the aid of growing challenges over the pollution, resource depletion and feasible climate change alternate implications of our persevering with the use of conventional fossil and nuclear fuels.
+But current technological tendencies have additionally multiplied the cost-effectiveness of many the renewables, making their monetary potential seem to be increasingly more attractive.

-The provision of safe water, sanitation and hygienic prerequisites is vital for defending human health at some stage in all infectious disease outbreaks, inclusive of coronavirus sickness (COVID-19).
+The provision of safe water, sanitation and hygienic prerequisites are vital for defending human health at some stage in all infectious disease outbreaks, inclusive of coronavirus sickness (COVID-19).
 Ensuring evidenced-based and consistently applied WASH and waste management practices in communities, homes, schools, marketplaces, and healthcare facilities will help prevent human-to-human transmission of, the virus that causes COVID-19.
-Sanitary waste is bio-hazardous, since it harbors pathogens which spread infectious diseases.
-It cannot be stored for long. it decomposes very quickly, spreads bad odors and is disgusting to be around.
+Sanitary waste is bio-hazardous since it harbours pathogens which spread infectious diseases.
+It cannot be stored for long. it decomposes very quickly, spreads bad odours and is disgusting to be around.